Three-body Entanglement in Particle Decays: Entanglement in 3-body decays

 \section{Entanglement in 3-body decays}

-We consider a 3-body decay $0 \to 123$ and assume all particles have spin-1/2.
-We analyse the entanglement of the spin degrees of freedom (d.o.f.) of the final state particles 1, 2 and 3 at a given phase-space point (${\bf p}_1$, ${\bf p}_2$, ${\bf p}_3$).
-To parametrise the phase space of the final state we boost into the rest frame of the initial particle 0 and take the $z$ axis in the direction of ${\bf p}_1$.
+We consider a 3-body decay $0 \to 123$ and assume all particles are distinguishable and have spin-1/2.
+We analyse the entanglement of the spin degrees of freedom (d.o.f.) of the final state particles 1, 2 and 3 at a given phase-space point (${\bf p}_1$, ${\bf p}_2$, ${\bf p}_3$).\footnote{As a related topic, the entanglement in a orthopositronium decay into three photons has been studied in Ref.\ \cite{Hiesmayr:2017xgx}. } To parametrise the phase space of the final state we boost into the rest frame of the initial particle 0 and take the $z$ axis in the direction of ${\bf p}_1$.
 The $x$ and $y$ axes are chosen such that the $y$ axis is perpendicular to the decay plane and the ${\bf p}_2$ has a positive $x$-component.
 The opening angles $1 \to 2$ and $1 \to 3$ are denoted by $\theta_2$ and $\theta_3$ ($0 \le \theta_2, \theta_3 \le \pi$), respectively.
 We represent the spin polarisation ${\bf n}$ of the initial particle 0 by the polar and azimuthal angles, $\theta$ and $\phi$, respectively (see Fig.\ \ref{fig:angle}).

 We choose the spin quantisation axis of each final state particle in the momentum direction of that particle.
 In this case, the eigenvalues of the spin (multiplied by 2) are called {\it helicity} and denoted by $\l_i = \pm 1$ ($i = 1,2,3$).